Best Running Shorts for Men of 2025

 • Nothing yet

 These shorts feature five pockets, including one outer zipped pocket.
-There’s plenty of room to haul and store fuel like gel packets and keys or cards.
-They provide the perfect amount of lightweight support that still allows the legs to reach a full range of motion.
+There’s plenty of room to haul and store smaller items like gel packets, keys, or cards.
+The shorts provide the perfect amount of lightweight support that still allows the legs to reach a full range of motion.

 Shop the Rabbit Fuel n' Fly 3